ninjaboy/PaketBuildDemo/README.md

 ```

-We are goin to use FAKE tool to run our build files and we are referencing 2 fsharp buildfiles that we will be using as our default builds cripts
+We are goin to use FAKE tool to run our build files and we are referencing 2 fsharp buildfiles that we will be using as our default build scripts

 ### Create build script placeholder